 Virtual Marketing Assistant Cost: What Should You Expect to Pay?

-If you want the leverage of a dedicated operator without running the whole sourcing and vetting process yourself, see how Oceans hires marketing assistants.
+If you want the leverage of a dedicated operator without running the whole sourcing and vetting process yourself, see how Oceans Talent hires marketing assistants.

 When Should You Hire a Virtual Marketing Assistant?